Continuing Education Activity

 Function

-The function of informed consent in health care is to ensure that patients are fully informed about the medical procedures or treatments they are about to undergo, enabling them to make autonomous decisions about their care.
-It serves both ethical and legal purposes by safeguarding patient rights, fostering transparency, and promoting trust between health care professionals and patients.
+The function of informed consent in health care is to ensure that patients are fully informed about the medical procedures or treatments they may undergo, enabling them to make autonomous decisions about their care.
+The informed consent process serves ethical and legal purposes by safeguarding patient rights, fostering transparency, and promoting trust between healthcare professionals and patients.
 Informed consent ensures that patients understand the risks, benefits, alternatives, and potential consequences of medical interventions, allowing them to weigh their options and participate actively in their treatment plans.
 This process is critical for respecting patient autonomy and allowing individuals to make decisions aligned with their values, beliefs, and preferences.
-Additionally, informed consent protects clinicians by documenting that patients were adequately informed, reducing legal liability in case of adverse outcomes.
-Ultimately, informed consent functions as a tool to enhance patient-centered care and strengthen the physician-patient relationship through open, honest communication.
+In addition, informed consent protects clinicians by documenting that patients were adequately informed, reducing legal liability in case of adverse outcomes.
+Ultimately, informed consent is a tool to enhance patient-centered care and strengthen the clinician-patient relationship through open, honest communication.

-The Joint Commission requires documentation of all the elements of informed consent "in a form, progress notes or elsewhere in the record."
-The required elements for documentation of the informed consent discussion include the following:
+The Joint Commission requires documentation of all the elements of informed consent in a form, progress notes, or elsewhere in the record.
+The elements needed for the documentation of the informed consent discussion include:

-5. Assessment of the patient's understanding of elements 1 through 4
+- An assessment of the patient's understanding of these elements [10][11]

-Smolenski recently redefined the functional meaning of informed consent to include the cross-section of 2 groups of values: autonomy and nondomination, followed by self-ownership and personal integrity.
-Informed consent, then she suggests, is the protection of self-sovereignty over one's own body.[6]
+Smolenski recently redefined the functional meaning of informed consent to include the cross-section of 2 groups of values—autonomy and nondomination, followed by self-ownership and personal integrity.
+Smolenski suggests that informed consent is the protection of self-sovereignty over one's own body.[12][13][14][15][16]

 Issues of Concern

-While informed consent is fundamental to ethical and legal medical practice, several issues of concern can compromise its effectiveness and the quality of patient care.
-These issues highlight the importance of improving communication, patient education, cultural competency, and ethical practices within the informed consent process to ensure it fulfills its intended purpose of protecting patient autonomy and promoting trust in the health care system.
+Although informed consent is fundamental to ethical and legal medical practice, several issues of concern can compromise its effectiveness and the quality of patient care.
+These issues highlight the importance of improving communication, patient education, cultural competency, and ethical practices within the informed consent process to ensure it is intended to protect patient autonomy and promote trust in the healthcare system.[17]

 Lack of Patient Comprehension